robotframework/robotframework-RFCP-syllabus/basics.md

 ### Execution statuses

 Tests/RPA tasks can, as a result of execution, complete with `PASS`, `FAIL` and `SKIP` statuses.
-The parent, or outer suite status is determined based on test/task statuses.
+The parent, or outer suite status is determined based on the test/task statuses.
 [[User guide: Test and suite statuses][UG Test and suite statuses]]

 #### PASS and FAIL